-In Figure 1A, the vertical line between months zero and one reveals the exit rate out of employment by the displaced workers.
+In Fig. 1A, the vertical line between months zero and one reveals the exit rate out of employment by the displaced workers.
 Twelve to twenty-four months after job displacement, the loss in employment is about 27 and 20 percentage points, respectively.
 This finding is consistent with those reported in the job displacement literature.
 For example, Schwerdt (2011) finds an effect of 23 percentage points over a post-displacement period of five years.
 Ichino et al. (2017) find a loss of 27 percentage points over the post-displacement period of twelve to twenty-four months.

-Figure 1B shows a decrease in the wage loss between one and four months after job displacement.
-This decrease in wage loss could be explained by the low number of re-employed displaced workers, i.e. only 20% of the displaced workers, one month after job displacement (see Figure 1A).
+Fig. 1B shows a decrease in the wage loss between one and four months after job displacement.
+This decrease in wage loss could be explained by the low number of re-employed displaced workers, i.e. only 20 per cent of the displaced workers, one month after job displacement (see Fig. 1A).
 Note that our paper is one of the few papers in the literature on job displacement that uses monthly data.
-For papers that use quarterly or annual data, such a pattern cannot be observed as the monthly variation is smoothened out.
-Importantly, after the fourth month since job displacement, the loss in wage increases over the post-displacement period and ranges between 4 and 7% (see Figure 1B).
+For papers that use quarterly or annual data, such a pattern cannot be observed as the monthly variation is smoothed out.
+Importantly, after the fourth month since job displacement, the loss in wage increases over the postdisplacement period and ranges between 4 and 7 per cent (see Fig. 1B).
 The estimates are in line with studies that examine the displacement effect on wage for Europe.
-For example, Schwerdt (2011) finds a wage loss due to job displacement, conditional on re-employment, of about 6%.
-Huttunen et al. (2011) find a loss of 3% in wage after 7 years.
+For example, Schwerdt (2011) finds a wage loss due to job displacement, conditional on re-employment, of about 6 per cent.
+Huttunen et al. (2011) find a loss of 3 per cent in wage after 7 years.
 Note that studies that use U.S. data find higher wage losses due to the more centralised wage system (e.g., Couch and Placzek, 2010).

-Figure 1C shows that displaced workers experience an increase in the commuting distance.
+Fig. 1C shows that displaced workers experience an increase in the commuting distance.
 However, after three months since job displacement, the increase in commute becomes smaller over the post-displacement spell.
-Note that Figures 1B and 1C show composition effects that are caused by workers who exit unemployment, workers who experience job-to-job transitions and workers who move home.
-Interestingly, the composition effects are almost entirely driven by workers who exit unemployment and take up their first job since displacement.13 Hence, the estimates shown in Figures 1B and 1C reveal a novel pattern:
+Note that Fig. 1B and Fig. 1C show composition effects that are caused by workers who exit unemployment, workers who experience job-to-job transitions and workers who change home.